opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param x: Found solution.

-The method finds a unit-length solution
-**x**
-of the under-determined system
-:math:`A x = 0` .
-Theory says that such a system has an infinite number of solutions, so the algorithm finds a unit-length solution as the right singular vector corresponding to the smallest singular value (which should be 0).
-In practice, because of round errors and limited floating-point accuracy, the input matrix can appear to be close-to-singular rather than just singular.
-So, strictly speaking, the algorithm solves the following problem:
+The method finds a unit-length solution ``x`` of a singular linear system ``A*x = 0``.
+Depending on the rank of ``A``, there can be no solutions, a single solution or an infinite number of solutions.
+In general, the algorithm solves the following problem:

 .. math::

     x^* =  \arg \min _{x:  \| x \| =1}  \| A  \cdot x  \|

-.. index:: SVD::backSubst

 SVD::backSubst
 --------------